oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/AVD_after.png)

-After a couple of minutes - you probably _do_ have time to go make a brew - you'll should see the following:
+After a short while (unless you're running a version of Android Studio < 1.0, in which case you probably have time to go make a brew) you'll' see the following:

 ![](Images/emulator.png)